 Eyeball tattooing can only be performed by a medical practitioner.
 The Royal Australian and New Zealand College of Ophthalmologists advises against eyeball tattooing.

-Eyeball tattooing is a term describing the permanent colouring of the white of the eye (called the sclera).
-It is performed by injecting ink with a needle underneath the top layer of the eye onto the sclera, in several locations, from where the ink then slowly spreads to cover all of the sclera.
-This procedure is undertaken by only a few tattoo artists around the world.
+Eyeball tattooing is permanent colouring of the white of the eye (called the sclera).
+It is performed by injecting ink with a needle underneath the top layer of the eye onto the sclera, in several locations, from where the ink then slowly spreads to cover the sclera.
 It is permanent and non-reversible.

 There are many potential health risks from undergoing eyeball tattooing.
-They range from mild risks such as a mild irritation of the eye to severe risks such as blindness.
-The long term risks are not yet known.
+They range from mild risks including eye irritation to severe risks such as blindness.
+The long-term risks are currently unknown.

 It is important to note that it is unlikely that the techniques that can be used to remove skin tattoos could be used on the eyeball.
-Removal of the tattoo is therefore likely impossible.
+Removal of the tattoo is therefore probably impossible.